htran2004/myVIB/README.md

 # myVIB Monday, 20 November 2017
 There is a well known PHP's Framework For WEB Artisans out there in the internet called Laravel 5.x.
-It's already have it's own prebuilt Vagrant box that contains the application with all the prerequisites called Laravel Homestead.
+It's already have it's own prebuilt Vagrant box that contains the application with all the prerequisites called Laravel Homestead (https://app.vagrantup.com/laravel/boxes/homestead)

 For the purpose of this demos we are going to use Vagrant to deploy an LAMP (Linux, Apache, MySqL, and PHP) along with Laravel 5.x PHP Framework.
 I will spin-up two Vagrant boxes as the following;

 1. Web/App server